GAIA-X4PLC-AAD/hd-map-asset-example/asset/README.md

 # TestfeldNiedersachsen_ALKS_ODR_sample

+simple hdmap example file on Testfeld Niedersachsen for ALKS scenario

+## Digital Assets

-This example serves as a reference for onboarding an HD-Map asset into the data space of ENVITED and can be used as a template for other dataspaces as well.
-It contains a fully described and consistent example of an HD-Map asset and an **`manifest.json` - file**.
+This is a digital asset according to the ENVITED Ecosystem Specification [EVES-003](https://ascs-ev.github.io/EVES/EVES-003/eves-003.html) for the ENVITED-X Data Space.
+It can be used as a template for other dataspaces as well.
+It contains a fully described and consistent example of a digital asset including a **`manifest.json` - file** as content registry.

-A complete **`asset`** in a specific domain includes the data itself and all necessary files for describing, evaluating, and visualizing the dataset.
+A complete **`digital asset`** in a specific domain includes the data itself and all necessary files for describing, evaluating, and visualizing the dataset.

+## Example Asset Folder Structure

-The **`asset`** has a specific following folder structure and the sample can be downloaded here in this repo from the lastest release (**`asset.zip`**).
+A sample **`digital asset`** can be downloaded from the [GAIA-X4PLC-AAD/hd-map-asset-example](https://github.com/GAIA-X4PLC-AAD/hd-map-asset-example) as artifact of the lastest release (**`asset.zip`**) containing the following structure:

-## Asset Folder Structure

 📁 `asset`